The Renegade (wrestler): Various rivalries (1996–1998)

-Over the next few years Wilson's career went into a gradual decline.
+Over the next few month's Wilson's career went into a gradual decline.
 He returned to television on the February 26, 1996 episode of Nitro as The Renegade, in a losing effort to Lex Luger.
 Upon returning, Renegade's signature facepaint and singlet were replaced with trunks and tribal armbands; his physique was also shrinking.
 After wrestling sporadically throughout house shows, Renegade returned on the July 1 episode of Nitro, where he teamed up with Joe Gomez and The Rock 'n' Roll Express in a losing effort to The Four Horsemen.
 After competing in the World War 3 battle royal, which was won by The Giant, Renegade formed a short-lived tag team with Joe Gomez in late 1996.
 The team was not successful, as they were relegated to being jobbers.

-After their team ended in early 1997, Renegade turned heel for the first time in his career during a match with Scotty Riggs on the March 22 episode of Saturday Night, which he lost.
+After their team ended in early 1997, Renegade turned heel during a match with Scotty Riggs on the March 22 episode of Saturday Night, which he lost.
 Renegade remained a jobber while competing sporadically on Nitro, Thunder, and Saturday Night.
 After a five-month hiatus, Renegade returned on the August 12 episode of Saturday Night, losing to Super Caló.
-Renegade would remain utilized as a jobber throughout the rest of 1997 and 1998 (as well as being used for stunt double for the actual Ultimate Warrior during his 1998 WCW run) before wrestling the final match of his career on the December 7 episode of Nitro, which he lost to Wrath.
+Renegade would remain utilized as a jobber throughout the rest of 1997 and 1998 (as well as being used as a stunt double for the actual Ultimate Warrior during his 1998 WCW run) before wrestling the final match of his career on the December 7 episode of Nitro, which he lost to Wrath.
 He was released from WCW soon after.
 He then worked as a bouncer and was training to be a farrier.

 Death

 Severe depression continued to increase for Wilson after being released from WCW as well as a bad financial situation, and the fact that no other wrestling companies had made any offers to him.
 Wilson died of a self-inflicted gunshot wound to the head on February 23, 1999, at the age of 33.
 Police said that he was arguing with his girlfriend, who lived with him in the home, when he suddenly pulled out a .380 caliber pistol in the kitchen and shot himself with it.
-Wilson's grave site is located at Parkhill Cemetery in Muscogee County, Georgia, USA.
+Wilson's grave site is located at Parkhill Cemetery in Muscogee County, Georgia, United States.